ETCBC/gnt2emdros/README.md

 RUN INSTRUCTIONS

-First, specify the location of the input directory that the input folder is stored in as well as the desired destination of output files in main.cfg.
+First, edit the main.cfg file to specify the location of the input directory as well as the desired destination of output files.
 *ex: input = /Users/User/github/sblgnt2emdros/input*

 Second, run sblgnt from command line using run.py with the desired input as a first position argument.
 The program will retrieve all xml files stored in the source directory.